Employability Skills - why they are as important as qualifications?

 Most young people already have employability skills they can use in the workplace, but they might not know this, or recognise these skills in themselves.
 Young people need to understand which of these valuable skills they have and be able to explain how they have used these skills in real situations:

-‘I used my communication skills in my part-time job in a fast food restaurant when dealing with customers.’
+‘I used my communication skills in my part-time job, in a fast food restaurant when dealing with customers.’

-‘For a project at school I worked as part of a team to set up a charity event.’
+‘For a project at school, I worked as part of a team to set up a charity event.’

-They need to promote their skills on applications, at interviews and show they have them through their work role.
+Young people need to promote their skills on applications, at interviews and show they have them through their work role.

 General employability skills can be developed - if the young person has the right attitude to the job, is willing to learn and take instructions.
 As a parent you can help your child recognise the skills they already have and develop the sort of skills an employer would be looking for.
 Ensure they understand why it is important to have these skills and to make a good impression.